 As the industry continues to develop, so does our actions towards aviation safety.
 With new data streams and information capturing tools, stakeholders can adopt a pro-active approach and further strengthen their reactive process to operational risks.
-Although aviation is one of the safest modes of transport, the past years have provided strong challenges to the SMS structure due to the unprecedented challenging scenarios.
+The past two years have provided strong challenges to the SMS structure due to the unprecedented scenarios such as Covid-19, safe ramp-up in operations and war conflicts at the doorstep of Europe.
+Nonetheless, the industry is proving to have created resilient safety structures that safeguards its' operation.

 Documents such as the Malta State Plan for Aviation Safety, the European Plan for Aviation, and the Global Aviation Safety Programme all contribute towards the strengthening of an organisations' SMS.
-These legacy documents may also be further supported with risk-specific documents, and safety information bulletins that will supplement the safety risk portfolio.
-All the above provide robust guidance material for all industry stakeholders to assist them in their operating scenario assessment and ensure continuity of operations in a safe and prosperous manner.
+These legacy documents may also be further supported with risk-specific documents, such as the EASA publication addressing the Aviation Safety Issues Arising from the COVID-19 Pandemic and the Aviation Safety Issues Arising from the COVID-19 Pandemic and the Aviation Safety Issues Arising from the above provide robust guidance material for all industry stakeholders to assist them in their operating scenario assessment and ensure continuity of operations in a safe and prosperous manner.

-Together as stakeholders, we must remain attentive to our operational environment and constantly identify operational risks and effectively implement and monitor mitigations as part of an effective safety management system.
+Together as stakeholders, we must remain attentive to our operational environment and constantly identify operational risks and effectively implement and monitor the implemented mitigations.